 So what goes into a style guide?
 Let me break it down for you.

-Take for example this logo design that I created for Chloe:
+Take for example this logo design that I created:

-This is her primary brand identity item, and it is the first thing to go into her style guide, but it would be very hard to build a brand based on this alone.
+This is the primary brand identity item, and it is the first thing to go into the style guide, but it would be very hard to build a brand based on this alone.

 So to start with we need to expand on the logo so we have some secondary/supporting logos that we can use in instances where the main logo isn’t going to work.

 Have you ever tried to use a horizontal logo as a profile pic?
 It doesn’t work too well.
 So I created a square version of the logo to use for social media, and created a reversed-out variation for stronger impact and to really enforce one of her primary brand colours.
 And Chloe also needed a logo variation that she could use to watermark her photos.

 We have a couple of colours in the logo, but it is very hard to build a brand identity with just a couple of colours, so I created a colour palette that included and would compliment the colours in the logo.
 This colour palette features 5 colours, I recommend 4-6 colours for a brand colour palette.